alan-turing-institute/environmental-ds-book/book/about.md

 EDS book notebooks support FAIR principles for research software (FAIR4RS) [@Barker2022-FAIR4RS] as describe below:

 - **F - Findable.
 Software, and its associated metadata, is easy for both humans and machines to find**:
-   - All notebooks are hosted as separate repositories in [the EDS Book GitHub organisation](https://github.com/eds-book).
+   - All notebooks are hosted as separate repositories in [the EDS book GitHub organisation](https://github.com/eds-book).
    - Rendered versions of notebooks are indexed and centralized into a [core repository](https://github.com/alan-turing-institute/environmental-ds-book/) hosted at the Alan Turing Institute GitHub organisation.
-   - Notebooks metadata is accessible through [ROHub](https://reliance.rohub.org/), a Research Object management platform that enables researchers to collaboratively manage, share and preserve their research work (read further in [the technologies sections of EDS book notebooks](#about-technologies)).
+   - Notebooks metadata is accessible through [ROHub](https://reliance.rohub.org/), a Research Object management platform that enables researchers to collaboratively manage, share and preserve their research work (read further in [the technologies sections of EDS book](#about-technologies)).
 - **A - Accessible.
 Software, and its metadata, is retrievable via standardised protocols**:
   - Notebooks repositories can be retrieved from git clone.
   - RoHub curates EDS book notebooks with their metadata using [Research Object Crate (RO-Crate)](https://www.researchobject.org/ro-crate/).